iauns/cpm/README.md

 [![Build Status](https://travis-ci.org/iauns/cpm.png)](https://travis-ci.org/iauns/cpm)

-A C++ Package Manager based on CMake.
+A C++ Package Manager based on CMake and Git.

 CPM is designed to promote small, well-tested, and composable C++ modules.
 It allows you to link against multiple different versions of the same statically